Sign Up for a Free Account

 Overview

-Apraxia refers to the selective inability to produce skilled movements following brain damage, without affecting unskilled movements.
+Apraxia is the selective inability to produce skilled movements following brain damage, without affecting unskilled movements.
 Apraxia can be observed in diverse diseases, including stroke, brain tumors, head injury, schizophrenia, corticobasal syndrome, Alzheimer disease, progressive supranuclear palsy, Parkinson disease, and other neurodegenerative illnesses.
 When it has been associated with focal brain injury, apraxia has usually been associated with left parietal pathology.
 The clinical value of apraxia is not well scientifically supported, particularly for whether the diagnosis of apraxia can recommend rehabilitation.
 However, diagnosing apraxia can assist determining whether a dementing illness is Alzheimer disease versus frontotemporal dementia.

 Key points